~ an essay on the game Metal Gear Solid (1998)

 Campbell: Yes.
 This is a top-secret black op.
 Don’t expect any official support.

-The sprawling U.S. hydra of foreign policy and military interventionism acts consistently with pathological self-interest — while at the same time, like a faceless, mindless behemoth, it is composed of so many different agendas, timetables, and opportunities that it is full of deception and corruption within its own ranks.
+The sprawling U.S. hydra of foreign policy and military interventionism acts consistently with pathological self-interest, rooting out threats to its global hegemony — while at the same time, like a faceless, mindless behemoth, its own infrastructure is composed of so many different agendas, timetables, and opportunities that it is full of deception and corruption within its own ranks.
 Long-term missions drift in their purpose, black operations go without oversight, special operators go rogue.
-War crimes slip between the cracks of all the complexity, if they aren’t summoned as suddenly necessary to the primary objectives… Solid Snake has made his career performing as a tier 1 operator, an agent to this complex.
+War crimes slip between the cracks of all the complexity, if they aren’t summoned as suddenly necessary to the primary objectives… Solid Snake has made his career performing as a tier 1 operator, fully compartmentalized, a prime agent unwittingly to this complex’s ends first, and his country second.

 “In a war, all of humanity’s worst traits come out.
 It’s easy to forget what a sin is in the middle of a battlefield.”